zense/IIITB-StudentKit/docs/faq.md

 3. **IIIT fee is higher than the fee at IITs or NITs.
 Why?**

-  IIIT fees is higher than IITs and NITs since it is only partially funded by the government(PPP model) unlike the latter institutes, thus, it has to manage its own expenses.
-Also, with the current increment in the fees of IITs, their fees is nearly the same as that of IIITB
+  IIIT fees is higher than IITs and NITs since it is only partially funded by the government (PPP model) unlike the latter institutes, thus, it has to manage its own expenses.
+Also, with the current increment in the fees of IITs, their fees is nearly the same as that of IIITB.

   Also, IIITB provides much better facilities compared to most government colleges (single rooms, hot water etc).